AlvinKimata/VizuoSense/Speech/Speech_interface/more_features.md

 10. Logging and Analytics:
 Implement logging to keep track of user interactions and identify areas for improvement.
 Consider integrating analytics to gather usage statistics.
 11. Documentation:
 provide clear documentation for users who want to extend or customize the functionality of the voice assistant.
-This can include instructions for adding new commands or modifying existing ones.aqQ||q\q1\q\\za'
+This can include instructions for adding new commands or modifying existing ones.